oneearedrabbit/advent-of-code/2022/README.md

 Advent of Code 2022
 ===

-Solving Advent of Code 2022 using [factor-lang](https://factorcode.org/).
+Advent of Code 2022 solution in [factor-lang](https://factorcode.org/).